What Leaders Need to Know About Organizational Subcultures

 But when all is said and done, culture is not imposed from above.
 Instead, culture emerges from within the team your team and their day-to-day interactions.

-Therefore, it stands to reason that when one group operates independently, that group will develop its own cultural variations.
+Therefore, it stands to reason that when one group of people operates independently, that group will develop its own cultural variations.
 In some cases, this will evolve to become a full-blown subculture.

-You can often find subcultures when there’s something distinctly different about a team, such as:
+You can often find subculture groups when there’s something distinctly different about a team, such as:

 - Location: Regional teams usually develop their own customs and best practices in response to the local environment.
 This is often a positive sign, as it shows that the team is in tune with the local market.

 - Function: Job functions can often generate their own subcultures.
 For instance, think about the difference between a legal team and sales team, or between customer service and logistics.
-Each of these functions has different priorities – and priorities help to define culture.
+Each of these business units has different priorities – and priorities help to define culture.

 - Age: The current workforce is comprised of four distinct generations – Boomers, Gen X, Millennials, and Gen Z. The generational gap can sometimes lead to age-related subcultures emerging.
 For example, if the company is dominated by Baby Boomers, the dominant culture will be Boomer-oriented.
 A team of Gen Z employees within that company may develop their own subculture.